 - Using the same method as with the cabinets, microwave a wet sponge for 30-40 seconds and use the hot sponge to scrub grease and grime off the stovetop.
 Be sure to wear gloves so you don’t burn your hands!

-- Sprinkle stubborn stains with baking soda, and scrub it clean.
+- Sprinkle stubborn stains with baking soda, and scrub them clean.

 - If the stovetop looks hazy, spray it with white vinegar and shine it up with a dry towel.